rameshsunkara/employee-mgmt-app-v1/README.md

     npm ci
     ```

-1. Make Sure Port `270171` is open by visiting `http://portquiz.net:27017`
-   This port is used for MongoDB connection.
+1. Make Sure Port **270171** is open by visiting [http://portquiz.net:27017](http://portquiz.net:27017) as it is used for MongoDB connection.

 1. Start the App
       ```text